 Revenue is derived primarily from non-cash income from tax credits.
-The decrease in total revenues for the three months ended March 31, 2013 versus the same period in 2012 reflects the effect of the declining dollar amount of tax credits remaining in 2013.
-The amount of future income from tax credits revenue will fluctuate with future interest rates.
+The \$103,000 decrease in total revenues for the three months ended June 30, 2013 versus the same period in 2012 reflects the effect of the declining dollar amount of tax credits remaining in 2013.
+The amount of tuture income from tax credits revenue will fluctuate with future interest rates.
 However, over future periods through 2016, the amount of tax credits, and therefore the income the Company will recognize, will decrease to zero.

 Expenses consist primarily of management fees and non-cash interest expense.
-Related party management fees decreased 50%, or \$197,000, to \$198,000 for the three months ended March 31, 2013 from \$395,000 for the same period ended 2012.
+Related party management fees decreased by 42%, or \$146,000 for the three months ended June 30, 2013 as compared with the same period ended 2012.
 Related party management fees, which are eliminated upon consolidation, will continue to decline in the future as the Capcos mature and utilize their cash.
-Interest expense decreased 76%, or \$181,000, to \$56,000 for the three months ended March 31, 2013 from \$237,000 as a result of the declining amount of tax credits payable in 2013.
-Overall, the pretax loss in the Capco segment decreased by \$209,000, period over period, primarily due to the decrease in management fees.
+Interest expense decreased by \$99,000, or 69%, for the three months ended June 30, 2013 compared with the year ago quarter as a result of the declining amount of tax credits payable in 2013.
+The increase in other general and administrative costs were primarily related to filing fees in the current period and a reduction of bank charges, annual filing fees and general office expenses in the prior period.

+Overall, the pretax loss before income taxes in the Capco segment decreased by \$105,000, period over period, primarily due to the decrease in management fees and interest expense, which was partially offset by a reduction in income from tax credits.